khanmjk/altsoftwareplanning/README.md

     * Add/Define **Services**, assign owning teams, and define **APIs** and dependencies.
     * Click **"Save All Changes"** in the Edit System view.
 3.  **Explore Visualizations (System Overview):** Use the carousel, view Org Chart, and Engineer List.
+4.  **Manage Roadmap & Backlog:**
+    * Navigate to "Roadmap & Backlog".
+    * Add new initiatives, define their strategic attributes (goals, themes, ROI, owner, PM notes, etc.), and set their initial status (e.g., "Backlog", "Defined").
+    * Edit existing initiatives as they evolve.
-4.  **Tune Capacity Constraints:**
+5.  **Tune Capacity Constraints:**
     * Navigate to "Capacity Tuning".
     * Set global working days, holidays, org events, and default leave days.
     * For each team, configure leave uptake %, variable leave impact, team activities, and recurring overhead.
     * Review the summary, narrative, and waterfall chart.
     * **Save All Capacity Configuration**.
-5.  **Manage Yearly Plan:**
+6.  **Manage Yearly Plan:**
     * Navigate to "Year Plan".
-    * Add initiatives with SDE estimates, linking to goals, themes, assigning owners/PMs, and setting ROI, due dates, and status.
+    * Pull in "Committed" initiatives from the backlog/roadmap or add new ones specific to the plan.
+    * Assign detailed SDE Year estimates per team.
     * Mark critical initiatives as "Protected".
 Drag and drop to prioritize.
     * Use "Capacity Scenarios" and the "Apply Capacity Constraints?" toggle to analyze.
     * Review "Team Load Summary".
     * **Save Current Plan Order & Estimates**.
-6.  **Forecast Resources (Optional):** Navigate to "Resource Forecasting" for team-specific hiring and availability modeling.
+7.  **Forecast Resources (Optional):** Navigate to "Resource Forecasting" for team-specific hiring and availability modeling.

 ---

 ## 6. Tips & Best Practices

-* **Save Regularly:** Use the "Save" buttons frequently.
+* **Save Regularly:** Use the "Save" buttons frequently, especially "Save All Changes" in Edit System and "Save All Capacity Configuration" in Capacity Tuning, and "Save Current Plan" in Year Plan.
-* **Iterative Definition:** Start with high-level entities (Systems, Teams, major Services) and gradually add detail (APIs, dependencies, new personnel, detailed initiative attributes).
+* **Iterative Definition:** Start with high-level entities and gradually add detail.
 * **Consistent Naming:** Use clear and consistent names for all entities.
-* **Data Model First:** For new complex features (like detailed work packages), define the data model structure in `js/data.js` and update sample/default data before building the UI.
+* **Data Model First:** For new complex features, define the data model structure in `js/data.js` and update sample/default data before building the UI.
 * **Leverage Tooltips:** Hover over labels, buttons, and column headers for explanations.
 * **Use the Narrative:** The Capacity Tuning narrative provides a detailed story of your capacity calculations – use it to validate your inputs.
+* **Roadmap vs. Year Plan:** Use the "Roadmap & Backlog" view for broader strategic planning and initiative definition.
+Use the "Year Plan" view for detailed engineering capacity allocation and commitment for a specific period.

 ---

 ## 7. Known Limitations (MVP)

 * **Single User, Local Storage:** Data is saved in your browser's local storage.
 No backend server or multi-user collaboration.
-* **Limited Import/Export:** Initiative/Plan import/export to CSV/Excel is a future enhancement.
-(The Engineer List table *does* support export via the EnhancedTableWidget).
+* **Limited Import/Export:** General import/export for initiatives/plans to CSV/Excel is a future enhancement (though tables built with `EnhancedTableWidget` like Engineer List and Roadmap Table support export).
 * **No True Skill Matching:** While skills are tracked for engineers, there's no automated matching to initiative requirements for resource suggestions.
 * **UI for Advanced Planning Entities:** While the data model supports Goals, Themes, Project Managers, Work Packages, and Plan Archiving, dedicated UI views for managing all aspects of these (beyond basic linking in initiatives or adding PMs to a roster) are still under development or planned.
 * **Manual Refresh for Some Cross-View Updates:** Some complex data interdependencies might occasionally require a manual refresh of a view (e.g., by navigating away and back) if a direct data-driven UI update isn't immediately implemented for all edge cases.
+* **Roadmap Views:** Advanced roadmap visualizations (timeline, by theme as charts, etc.) are planned for future iterations of the "Roadmap & Backlog" feature.

 ---